gbapeter/House-Price-Prediction/README.md

 This project applies Machine Learning techniques to predict house prices using property features such as number of bedrooms, bathrooms, square footage, and location details.
 The model is trained on housing data and learns the patterns that influence real estate prices.
 The goal of the project is to demonstrate how supervised machine learning models can be used for regression problems, specifically predicting housing prices.

-# Technologies Used
+# Tools Used
-- Python:
+- **Python**: A high-level, interpreted, general-purpose programming language designed for high readability, simplicity, and versatility
-- Pandas:
+- **Pandas**: A python library for data manipulation and analysis.
-- NumPy:
+- **NumPy**: A python library for working with arrays.
-- Scikit-learn:
+- **Scikit-learn**: A python library for machine learning tasks.
-- Joblib:
+- **Joblib**: A set of tools to provide lightweight pipelining in Python.
+Used for saving and loading machine learning models.
-- Streamlit:
+- **Streamlit**: A python library used for creating interactive applications, specifically, to deploy machine learning models.
-- Jupyter Notebook:
+- **Jupyter Notebook**: A code editor used by data scientists and machine learning engineers.
-- Github:
+- **Git and Github**: A cloud-based platform for storing code and collaborating with others.

 # Project Structure
 ## Dataset Description